Learn more about other welding methods

-The heat input in MIG brazing is considerably lower than in MIG/MAG welding, and therefore MIG brazing is particularly well suited for joining zinc coated plates used in the automobile industry, for example.
+The heat input in MIG brazing is considerably lower than in MIG/MAG welding, and therefore MIG brazing is particularly well suited for joining zinc-coated plates used in the automobile industry, for example.
 Owing to the low heat input, the plate does not bend and the zinc coating will not be damaged.
-Therefore, the automobile industry is showing great interest toward MIG brazing.
+Therefore, the automobile industry is showing great interest in MIG brazing.
 MIG brazing is also commonly used in car repair shops.

-The benefits of laser welding are high welding speed, a narrow welding seam and a small temperature area, and therefore it is at its best when small thermal impact is required.
+The benefits of laser welding are high welding speed, a narrow weld seam, and a small temperature area, and therefore it is at its best when a small thermal impact is required.